 Niacin is a critical vitamin required for the correct development of ducklings and goslings.
 In fact, waterfowl have a higher requirement for niacin (also called nicotinic acid) than chickens.
 Niacin is formed from the amino acid tryptophan and waterfowl do not synthesize niacin well from tryptophan.

 What do the birds look like if there is a niacin deficiency?
 If there is a lack of niacin in their feed, initially some birds are reluctant to move about.
 Eventually their hocks swell and their legs develop a bowed shape.
 It becomes very difficult for them to move about and they do not gain weight or thrive.
+In young birds you will see problems within several days if they do not have adequate niacin.
+If they remain on a low niacin diet, death may occur within two to three weeks as it is just too painful for the birds to move to eat and drink.

 A series of pictures from the book, Nutrition and Management of Ducks, with permission of the authors, showing a normal duckling (A) and ducklings (B,C,D) that were fed Niacin deficient diets.